User Tools

 • This feature is designed to allow occupants to reenter the building after the fire is knocked down and crews are performing overhaul where residual smoke may still be found inside the structure.

-It is imperative once elevators have been recalled during a High Rise fire to account for all of them and verify they are void of occupants.
+It is imperative once elevators have been recalled during a High-rise fire to account for all of them and verify they are void of occupants.

-Phase 2 Fire Service is Elevator Car Capture.
-To initiate Phase 2 Fire Service, the elevators MUST first be placed into Phase 1 Fire Service, either Automatically or Manually.
-It is good practice to turn the lobby switch to the “ON” position, even if the elevators have automatically recalled.
-Perform a shaft check before entering the chosen elevator car, in fact it is wise to check all shafts in the bank before use.
+To initiate Phase 2 Fire Service, the elevators must first be placed into Phase 1 Fire Service, either automatically or manually.
+It is recommended to turn the lobby switch to the “ON” position, even if the elevators have been automatically recalled.
+Additionally, it is critical to conduct a visual inspection of the elevator shaft using a flashlight, checking both above and below the car for any signs of fire, smoke, or water.
+This visual check should be repeated frequently during extended incidents.

 • A two-position switch will have “ON” and “OFF” positions.